Ongoing Commitment

 Our approach is rooted in trauma-adapted ancient mind-body-heart practices, and informed by key findings in neuroscience, psychology, spirituality, and integrative medicine, including:

-Restoring calm through breath, movement, and body-based techniques.
+Restoring calm through attunement + choice-driven breathwork, movement, and other body-based techniques.

 Demonstrating that virtual sessions can be just as effective as in-person care.